MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsVoiceApplicationsPolicy.md

 When set to `Authorized`, users affected by the policy will receive real-time metrics for agents who are members in the call queues they are authorized for.

-When set to `All`, users affected by the policy will receive real-time metrics for all agents in all queues call queues in the tenant.
+When set to `All`, users affected by the policy will receive real-time metrics for all agents in all call queues in the organization.

 ```yaml
 Type: Object